- Important Dates After CAT 2020

 Percentile rankings are provided for each individual section as well as for the overall exam score.
 Raw scores will not be made available under any circumstance, as they do not represent a fair interpretation of your performance in relation to other candidates who have taken the CAT during the same testing window.

-Taking Admission to MBA Colleges:
+Taking Admission in MBA Colleges

-Basis you CAT percentile score, you will get a call from the colleges individually, provided you had already individually applied to that college earlier.
+On the basis of your CAT percentile score, you will get a call from the colleges individually, provided you had already individually applied to that college earlier.
 Each college follows its own application deadline – some before the last date of application for CAT and some after.
 Usually, many colleges keep their application deadline open till January of the next year.

 Besides CAT 2020 percentile, MBA colleges follow their own shortlisting parameter usually comprising of Essay Writing, Group Discussion, Statement of Purpose, Case Analysis, Personal Interview or Extempore, etc.

 Important Things to Do After Taking the CAT Exam